 (A) You may provide respirators to employees who request them or they may use their own respirators.
-If you allow this voluntary use, you must determine that it will not create a hazard to the user.
-You must provide the voluntary user with the information in Appendix D, and;
+If you allow this voluntary use;

+(i) You must determine that it will not create a hazard to the user;

+(ii) You must provide the voluntary user with the information in Appendix D, "Information for Employees Using Respirators When Not Required Under the Standard"; and

 (B) You must have a limited written respiratory program for voluntary users.
-It must include those parts of the standard necessary to ensure that:
+It must include those parts of the standard program necessary to ensure that:

-(i) The user is medically able to use it without creating a hazard to themselves.
-Use of respirators other than dust masks require medical evaluations.
+(i) The user is medically able to use the respirator without adverse health effects.
+Users of tight-fitting respirators other than dust masks must have a medical evaluation.

-(ii) The program includes proper cleaning, storing and maintenance.
+(ii) The user will properly clean, store and maintain the respirator.